niobio-money/niobionews/README.md

 --------- To develop: ---------------

 You need Java and Git.
-Should use Eclipse editor.
+Should use Eclipse editor. (read all first before start doing it):

-Open your terminal and go to your workspace. (ex: c:\workspace)
+1) Open your terminal and go to your workspace. (ex: c:\workspace)

 type: git clone https://github.com/soldate/MyServer

-In Eclipse, go to Import..
+2) In Eclipse, go to Import..
 Git..
-Exisitng.. find c:\workspace\MyServer Open src/your/YourMain and play a little.
+Exisitng.. find c:\workspace\MyServer

+Open src/your/YourMain and play a little.

 IMPORTANT: The real void main is in jetty.Server class.

-So, to run go to (Eclipse) menu Debug -> Server class (not "on Server") When is ready: (Eclipse) menu File -> Export... -> Java Runnable Jar File -> Launch: Server.
+3) So, to run go to (Eclipse) menu Debug -> Server class (not "on Server")

+4) When is ready: (Eclipse) menu File -> Export... -> Java Runnable Jar File -> Launch: Server.
 (Package req. libs).
 Save jar in /prod folder.

 You should probably use Show View -> Git Staging to see your changes